 Keeping Kids Happy & Healthy

 Just like adults, children may experience stress and anxiety during the COVID-19 outbreak.
 While handling strong emotions is a normal response to the crisis, parents and caregivers can play a vital role in helping their children cope.
-With schools closed and more time at home, it’s important to keep your children healthy, feeling happy and engaged in school curriculum.
+Whether your child is heading back to an in-person or virtual classroom, it’s important to keep your children healthy, feeling happy and engaged in school curriculum.

 Wellstar Health System Chief Pediatric Officer Dr. Avril Beckford offered expert advice to parents during the outbreak.